-- Execute and read privilege on the design - The BIRT option for running a BIRT design, the e.Report (Actuate Basic Report) option for running an Actuate Report Executable (.rox). - To enable a user to run a parameter values file (.rov), you must assign the user the following privileges: - Read and execute privileges on the design from which a user creates the ROV or on which the ROV depends - Read privilege on the ROV - Write privilege on the folder to which iServer writes the document - Write privilege on the channel to which the user submitting a job sends the job completion notice
+- Execute and either read, secure read, or visible privilege on the design - The BIRT option for running a BIRT design, the e.Report (Actuate Basic Report) option for running an Actuate Report Executable (.rox). - To enable a user to run a parameter values file (.rov), you must assign the user the following privileges: - Execute and either read, secure read, or visible privileges on the design from which a user creates the ROV or on which the ROV depends - Read or secure read privilege on the ROV - Write privilege on the folder to which iServer writes the document - Write privilege on the channel to which the user submitting a job sends the job completion notice

-The job submitter and the administrator can cancel a job.
-Users can get or delete information about a job the user submits from Jobs.

-Only the administrator can cancel and get the information about a job of another user.
+The job submitter can cancel a job.
+A user can get or delete information about a job that the user submits.
+Only the system administrator can cancel or get the information about a job of another user.